The Bugs to Rogers Pass Ski Traverse – A Classic Canadian Backcountry Adventure

 - Ropes for glacier travel

 Please book as early as practical to avoid disappointment.
-We require a 35% deposit on booking.
+We require an 18.75% deposit on booking.

 It is wise to ensure that your health plan will cover you in case of illness or accident while here.
 Obtain extra coverage if necessary.
 There is no charge for a rescue so long as you have a valid National Park Entry Pass which you can obtain on entry to Banff National Park.